 Selecting and buying your first range cooker is an exciting moment.
 Finally seeing your dream Everhot, Aga, Esse or Bertazzoni taking its pride of place in the heart of your home is quite the thrill.
 Whatever colour, make or model you’ve chosen, we can imagine just how beautiful your new range cooker is looking in the kitchen.

-Now, it’s time to put your new investment to the test and start reaping in the benefits of a range cooker.
-However, with all of its different capabilities and features, it’s not uncommon to feel a little flustered when it comes to firing up your range cooker for the first time.
+Now, if you have made the investment, it's time to test it out and start reaping in the benefits of a range cooker in your home.
+With all of its different capabilities and features, it’s not uncommon to feel a little flustered when it comes to firing up your range cooker for the first time.

 Get to know the compartments